 println!("1 new tweet: {}", tweet.summarize());

-This prints 1 new tweet: (Read more from @horse_ebooks...).
+This code prints 1 new tweet: (Read more from @horse_ebooks...).

-Note that it is not possible to call the default implementation from an overriding implementation of that same method.
+Note that it isn’t possible to call the default implementation from an overriding implementation of that same method.

 Trait Bounds

-Now that you’ve learned how to define traits and implement those traits on types, we can cover how to use traits with generic type parameters.
+Now that you know how to define traits and implement those traits on types, we can explore how to use traits with generic type parameters.
 We can use trait bounds to constrain generic types to ensure the type will be limited to those that implement a particular trait and behavior.

 For example, in Listing 10-13, we implemented the Summary trait on the types NewsArticle and Tweet.
-We can define a function notify that calls the summarize method on its parameter item, which is of the generic type T. To be able to call summarize on item without getting an error that the generic type T doesn’t implement the method summarize, we can use trait bounds on T to specify that item must be of a type that implements the Summary trait:
+We can define a function notify that calls the summarize method on its parameter item, which is of the generic type T. To be able to call summarize on item without getting an error telling us that the generic type T doesn’t implement the method summarize, we can use trait bounds on T to specify that item must be of a type that implements the Summary trait:

 pub fn notify<T: Summary>(item: T) {